jeffgreenca/laughr/README.md

   --mute-laughs SOURCE.wav OUTPUT.wav
                         Identifies laugher in the source file, mutes it, and saves the result in the output file.
+  --mute-laughs-batch /path/to/input_dir /path/to/output_dir
+                        Identifies laugher in the all source files in specified
+                        directory, mutes them, and saves the results in the
+                        output directory.
+Giving the same directory path for input and output will replace the files in input directory.
 ```

 # License